testingisdocumenting/znai/znai-docs/znai/snippets/snippets-manipulation.md

+---
+identifier: {validationPath: "org/testingisdocumenting/znai/extensions/file/TextContentExtractor.java"}
+---

 # Surrounded By

-Use `surroundedBy` to extract code snippet surrounded by a marker
+Use `:identifier: surroundedBy` to extract code snippet surrounded by a marker

 :include-file: python-examples.py {title: "file with examples"}